ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Clone with GitHub Desktop

 When you click the **Clone** button on a GitHub repository, you will see the option to **Open in Desktop**.
-Click this to use GitHub desktop to clone.
+Click this to use GitHub Desktop to clone.

 ![Clone with Desktop](../img/VersionControl/VersionControl_CloneDialogue.png){: .center loading="lazy" }